mtimu/CmdSocialMedia/README.md

 It wasn't part of the project, but I used **Lombok** and **Reflection** in some parts.

 ## How To Run The Project
-You can open the project in Intellij IDEA or use the jar version of project in release section.
+You can open the project in Intellij IDEA or use the jar version of project in [Release Section](https://github.com/MohammadNik/CmdSocialMedia/releases).

 ## Project Overview